paralect/plato/README.md

 Confluent, HP, Citrix, Autodesk etc. Today Mesos can run Kubernetes and YARN, but vise-versa is not true.
 Mesos also integrates well with IaaS stacks, such as OpenStack, CloudStack, OpenShift etc.
 Also, we already have experience with Mesos+Marathon in Paralect.
-This naturally leads to selection of DC/OS / Mesos as foundation of Plato.
+This naturally leads to selection of DC/OS and Mesos as foundation of Plato.
 Things can change, and when they will change we should not cry, but instead gradually adopt _next generation solution™_.

 ## Consumer-oriented products